SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_d3a813ac-f9b5-451c-a602-a5994544d9ed_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "AWS CloudTrail Root ConsoleLogin"

+    Detects a login with a root account on AWS portal.
+It is a best practice to avoid root account usage for daily tasks and to create an IAM admin user.

+    - **Effort:** intermediate

 ??? abstract "AWS CloudTrail Route 53 Domain Transfer Attempt"

     Detects when a request in success or failure is made to transfer a domain name to an other AWS account